stevewatkins17/CL_unittest_mssql/readme.md

 Python implements the programming framework to execute the test.
 TSQL implements the core test itself and returns Pass/Fail results.

+This is a forked, test version for public demo.
+It uses SQL auth to connect to a single local SQL Server instance (Docker linux container).

+It's upstream parent was originally developed, and is currently used, in a Production Windows env using Active Directory auth to connect to hundreds of DBs across dozens of MSSQL instances.

 # Getting started
 The user must have Python installed to implement (although it can be compiled to a Windows or linux .exe to avoid that).